atanunq/viu/README.md

 ##### Command line options
 ```
 USAGE:
-    viu [FLAGS] [OPTIONS] <FILE>...
+    viu [FLAGS] [OPTIONS] [FILE]...

 FLAGS:
     -m, --mirror         Display a mirror of the original image
-    -t, --transparent   Display transparent pixels in the color of the terminal
-    -1, --once          Loop only once through each given gif, then quit
     -n, --name           Output the name of the file before displaying
+    -1, --once           Only loop once through the animation
+    -r, --recursive      Recurse down directories if passed one
+    -t, --transparent    Display transparent image with transparent background
     -v, --verbose        Output what is going on

 OPTIONS:
     -h, --height <height>    Resize the image to a provided height